bozsahin/ccglab/docs/windows10-directions.md

 You need to be on version 1909 of Windows10, build 18363.476.
 Versions and/or builds newer than these are unlikely to cause problems.

+To find out your Windows 10 build, use Windows Search at bottom left for 'setting' and look at 'About' somewhere at the bottom.

 This document is based on: https://docs.microsoft.com/en-us/windows/wsl/install-win10

 1. Open a Powershell window *with administrator rights* and execute the following command: